WINTERIZING TO PROTECT YOUR RACECAR, RV, TRUCK OR STREET ROD

 Modern automobiles and trucks support multiple electrical devices like clocks, radio presets, and security systems that can discharge a battery in less than a month when the car is unused.

 AppliedSpeed.com offers Battery Tender trickle chargers that are ideal for maintaining stored lead acid batteries at a safe voltage.
+Trickle chargers are maintenance chargers only, so make sure the battery is fully charged before installing the trickle charger.
 For lithium batteries consult the manufacturer.

 AGM batteries are most susceptible to going dead when left unattended for some time, especially if they were stored partly discharged in hot weather.
 This problem is due to their thin plate construction.
 Store batteries in a cool dry place whether for winter or summer.